Bitcoin-GenZ/bgz-miner/README.md

 ### Daemon

-Contains the two daemons that provide Algorand clients with services:
+Contains the two daemons that provide clients with services:

 - **daemon/algod**: Holds the `algod` daemon, which implements a participating node. `algod` allows a node to participate in the agreement protocol, submit and confirm transactions, and view the state of the Algorand Ledger.
   - **daemon/algod/api** ([README](daemon/algod/api/README.md)): The REST interface used for interactions with `algod`.